Brad (band): History

 The band's fourth studio album, tentatively titled Best Friends? was recorded in 2003 and was being prepared for release in 2006.
 In September 2007, the album was still awaiting release as the band reunited for a small series of live performances, starting in October 2007, with Kevin Wood (of Malfunkshun) joining the band as an additional guitarist.
 Songs from the forthcoming Best Friends? album were played at the 2007 and 2008 performances.

-Brad performed live at Seattle's Showbox on April 14, 2010 and news about 'Best Friends?' imminent release was posted on their official website.
-The album was released on August 10, 2010 through the Pearl Jam website.
+Brad performed live at Seattle's Showbox on April 14, 2010, and news about 'Best Friends?' imminent release was posted on their official website.
+The album was released on August 10, 2010, through the Pearl Jam website.
 Brad toured the U.S. with Band of Horses in support of the album.

 In 2011 the band announced that they would record and perform on a more permanent basis and signed a new record deal with Razor & Tie.
 The band spent many months in the recording studio for what would become their fifth record United We Stand.
-United We Stand was released on April 28, 2012 followed by a short US tour.
+United We Stand was released on April 28, 2012, followed by a short US tour.
 Later that year their first European tour was announced which started in February 2013.

 Smith died at his home in Seattle on April 3, 2019, of a torn aorta and high blood pressure.

+On April 3, 2023, the fourth anniversary of Smith's passing, the Brad Facebook page announced their final album, featuring the songs they were working on with Smith in 2019 when he died, would be released in summer, titled In The Moment That You're Born.
+The album was released on July 28, 2023.